01 of 25

 Modern style celebrates natural materials, such as wood and stone, as artwork in their own right.
 Midcentury modern architecture often used wood not just as flooring but also to panel the walls and even the ceiling.
 This bedroom from Geometrix Design shows off a beautiful wooden accent wall.Continue to 25 of 25 below.

 25 of 25

-Although midcentury modern is typically fairly subdued in color, exceptions are the rule when it comes to interior design.
-This colorful, fun room from Keeping Interiors shows off the power of a lively rug to really spark up a modern bedroom's feel.
+Although midcentury modern typically is fairly subdued in color, exceptions are the rule when it comes to interior design.
+This fun and colorful room from Keeping Interiors shows off the power of a lively rug to spark up the overall mood.